girishgoudar/Office365SPAContacts/README.md

 Note: This sample only works on current versions of Chrome and Firefox.
 A separate patch is required to be installed if you want to try this out in Internet Explorer.
 Links to the patch will be added soon.

-You can trigger the sign in experience by either clicking on the Login link on the top right corner, or by clicking directly on the My Files tab.
-To see a list of files stored on OneDrive click on the My Files tab.
-To view the properties of a file or folder, click on the properties link displayed right next to the file name and the properties will be displayed at the bottom of MyFiles list.

 Step 5: Deploy This Sample To Azure Website